 When we think of bankruptcy we usually think of the inability to pay our financial debts.
 Financial bankruptcy is often devastating, but what about spiritual bankruptcy?

 As a nation we are facing a crisis the likes of which we’ve never faced before.
 It is increasingly evident that the leadership from all political parties are for the most part completely blind to the real dangers we are facing as a nation.

 We have a spiritual problem.
 This nation is spiritually and morally bankrupt.
 We have a heart issue.
-We have abandoned our first love (Rev. 2:4).
-This nation’s foundation was established on biblical principles albeit the country’s leaders had to navigate through and try to bring resolution to issues such as slavery, racism, sexism, immigration and voters rights.
+Many have abandoned their first love (Rev. 2:4) for a false gospel.
+This nation’s foundation was established on the premise of liberty and justice for all as the country’s leaders navigated through issues of slavery, racism, sexism, immigration and voters rights.
 It’s amazing that we are still facing some of these very same issues today.

-We no longer come together to do what is “good” for the whole of our nation.
+Our national leaders no longer come together to do what is “good” for the whole of our nation.
 Far to many people only care for their own interests.
-There is a spirit of entitlement and privilege that put me or party interest before we the people who make up this nation.
+There is a spirit of entitlement and privilege that put me or party’s interest before we the people who make up this nation.

 We read in II Timothy:

 “For people will be lovers of self and (utterly) self-centered, lovers of money and aroused by an inordinate (greedy) desire for wealth, proud and arrogant and contemptuous boasters.
 They will be abusive (blasphemous, scoffing), disobedient to parents, ungrateful, unholy and profane.

 (They will be) without natural (human) affection (callous and inhuman), relentless (admitting of no truce or appeasement); (they will be) slanderers (false accusers, troublemakers), intemperate and loose in morals and conduct, uncontrolled and fierce, haters of good.